Kvn11/Kvn11.github.io/content/post/OOPArtDB/index.md

 });
 ```

-I couldn't find anything to indicate what the CORS policy was so I assumed it was as strict as possible.
+I couldn't find anything to indicate what the CORS policy was so I assumed it was set as the default Same Origin Policy.
 My testing also implied this, so now is the time to think of how to bypass it.

 ### CORS